-Rugby-Six Pumas test positive for COVID-19: UAR
+Rugby-Six Pumas test positive for Covid-19: UAR

-WELLINGTON, Sept 5 (Reuters) - Six Pumas players have tested positive for COVID-19, the Argentine Rugby Union (UAR) said, news which deals another blow to hopes the Rugby Championship can go ahead later this year.
+WELLINGTON: Six Pumas players have tested positive for Covid-19, the Argentine Rugby Union (UAR) said, news which deals another blow to hopes the Rugby Championship can go ahead later this year.

 The players, including first-choice winger Emiliano Boffelli, all tested positive at the team's training camp on Friday, the UAR said on the Pumas' official Twitter page.